bloominstituteoftechnology/AndroidMenusDesign/README.md

 # Android Menus Design

-For this app, you'll build an empty app with an action bar menu as well as a navigation drawer from scratch.
+For this app, you'll design an app and then implement the navigation drawer and action bar menu for that app.

 ## Requirements